assiro/uub-operative-system/README.md

 •	New web pages for slow control monitoring

 #Change log ver.
-Beta Test 0.2
+Beta Test 0.2 (running in E.A.
+Malargue)
 •	 Implementation of “patching” program for UUB - updating firmware and upgrading software

 •	Custom commands definition for settings and functions